 RC's class teacher is Miss Cullotty and their TA is Mrs Moore.

 Mrs Kelly and Miss Pearson both work with lots of different children from both classes to help them with lots of different activities.

 Mrs Green is our speech and language therapist who works with some children during the week.

-PE will now be on Monday mornings with our sports coach Dan.
+PE will now be on Friday mornings with our sports coach Dan.
 Please make sure the children have the correct kit.
 If they do not, they will not be able to participate in our PE activities.